sls1005/NimCPPClass/README.md

 echo x.get()
 ```

 The class is emitted to the generated code by using `{.emit.}`.
-All the methods (or more exactly, member functions) are exported to C++ and imported back, so they can be used both in C++ and Nim.
+All the member functions are exported to C++ and imported back, so they can be used both in C++ and Nim.
 However, constructors and destructors are not imported, please import them by yourself.

 ```nim
 import cppclass